Slow dynamics and large deviations in classical stochastic Fredkin chains: Dynamical large deviations

 Column (a) of Fig.~\ref{fig: LD_statistics} shows the SCGF as a function of $s=0$ for a range of sizes.
 For small $s \gtrsim 0$, the SCGF follows linear response (LR), $\theta(s) \approx - s k(0)$, where $k(s) = -\theta'(s)$ is the average dynamical activity in the ensemble tilted by $s$, shown in column (b).
 The LR prediction is shown by the dashed black line for $N\to\infty$, calculated by fitting the dynamical activity for finite sizes at $s = 0$ with a power law and extrapolating.
 Notice that at some $s_{c}(N)>0$, which becomes smaller for increasing $N$, the behavior deviates from LR to one which no longer scales with $N$ (this is most apparent for $c < 1/2$).
 The step in the average activity, Fig.~\ref{fig: LD_statistics}(b, top and centre), indicates a phase transition between dynamical phases of high and low activity.
 The change in activity tends to a discontinuity with increasing size, indicative of a first-order transition.

 The point $s_{c}(N)$ at which the crossover occurs at finite size can be estimated from the peak in the corresponding dynamical susceptibility, $\chi(s) = \theta''(s)$, shown in column (c) of Fig.~\ref{fig: LD_statistics}.
 As the system size is increased, the crossover point shifts towards $s = 0$ and becomes sharper.
 The change in dynamics can be seen in the broadening of the LD rate function $\varphi(k)$ around the equilibrium average, shown in column (d) of Fig.~\ref{fig: LD_statistics}.
 The rate functions show the characteristic Maxwell construct of a first-order transition between two phases, and active one with large $k$ and an inactive one with vanishing $k$.
+Note that while the transition in activity looks less sharp for $c=0.5$, we expect to recover the usual first order behaviour for increasing system sizes as seen by the broadening of the rate function.

 For $c \leq 1/2$, the location of the crossover can be fit by a power law $s_{c}(N) \sim N^{-\alpha}$.
 The upper panel of column (e) in Fig.~\ref{fig: LD_statistics} shows this for $c = 0.4$ and $c = 1/2$.
 The lower panel of column (e) shows the dynamical exponents $\alpha$ as a function of $c$.
 When $c$ is far from $1/2$, we have approximately $\alpha \approx 1.2$.
 The exponent increases quickly as we approach $c = 1/2$, to around $\alpha \approx 2.5$, a value similar to that found in other exclusion processes \cite{Causer2020}.
 It could be that for values close to (but not equal to) $c = 1/2$, the measured exponent would be lower if we accounted for larger system sizes.